postsharp/Metalama.Documentation/content/patterns/immutability/immutability.md

 ## Marking types as immutable in source code

-If you own the source code of a type, you can mark it as immutable by applying the `[Immutable]` aspect to it.
-By default, the `[Immutable]` aspect represents _shallow_ immutability.
+If you own the source code of a type, you can mark it as immutable by applying the <xref:Metalama.Patterns.Immutability.ImmutableAttribute?text=[Immutable]> aspect to it.
+By default, the <xref:Metalama.Patterns.Immutability.ImmutableAttribute?text=[Immutable]> attribute represents _shallow_ immutability.
 To represent deep immutability, supply the `ImmutabilityKind.Deep` argument.

-The `[Immutable]` aspect reports warnings when fields are not read-only or when automatic properties have a setter.
+The <xref:Metalama.Patterns.Immutability.ImmutableAttribute?text=[Immutable]> aspect reports warnings when fields are not read-only or when automatic properties have a setter.
 You can either resolve the warning or ignore it using `#pragma warning disable`.

 Note that the `Immutable` aspect is automatically inherited by derived types.